mandalsantanu245-star/AI-Plant-Disease-Detection/README.md

 This project uses the **PlantVillage** dataset for training and evaluating the plant disease classification model.

-The dataset is loaded programmatically using **TensorFlow Datasets** instead of manually storing the complete dataset inside this GitHub repository.
+The dataset is loaded programmatically using **TensorFlow Datasets (TFDS)** instead of manually storing the complete dataset inside this GitHub repository.

 The dataset loading code used in the project is: